haoqi42/MMR-web/README.md

-# Elo App
+# Go Rank

-A simple Elo rating application with a backend API and frontend client.
+A simple application for tracking Go Ranks

 ---